 It is easy to see how very easily the spiritual hierarchy becomes a folie a deux, or co-dependancy, in which both the leader and the followers find themselves going deeper into a psychological entanglement – a spell that is broken only by a dramatic crisis that reveals the whole dysfunction.
 Those in leadership roles will often become increasingly self-deceiving and grandiose in their identification with the Wise Saviour, even though they are triggered into childish rages at the slightest criticism, or are actually behaving in an increasingly paranoid and irrational way.

-All this may seem like a very dark vision of the Mahayāna shadow – when the compassionate Buddhist mission takes on the brutal and self-sacrificial character of a Christian crusade – but it is good to be aware of these dangers.
+All this may seem like a very dark vision of the Mahayāna shadow – when the compassionate Buddhist mission takes on the brutal and self-sacrificial character of a Christian crusade – but it is good to be aware of these possible dangers.
 In Buddhist spiritual practice we are not doing penance, or trying to remove the stain of original sin, or trying to make ourselves do something that we do not want to do – rather we are simply learning to relax deeply and become familiar with our ’empty’ and benevolent true nature.

 The great tragedy of this possible dysfunctional scenario, in the context of Mahayana Buddhism, is that many of the followers are extremely genuine in their generosity towards the world, and in their commitment to the community and to their practice; but as they start to recognise the shadow dynamics, the energetic residue of their narcissistic wounding remains – both their original wounding and the subsequent accumulated trauma from participating is such a dysfunctional spiritual hierarchy.
 This recognition of betrayal and self-betrayal is extremely painful, and the associated grief and rage can often be almost impossible to process.
 Not surprisingly, such people then feel a need to turn on their previously idealised spiritual leaders and tear them down.
 The emotional connection with the spiritual tradition, which they had previously embraced as their life path, is broken.